jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 **General**

 ### 1 Procedure generally
-Except as otherwise provided in this Act and subject to the rules of natural justice and any practice notes issued under clause 17, the procedure of a Disputes Tribunal is to be the procedure that the adjudicator thinks fit.
+(1) Except as otherwise provided in this Act and subject to the rules of natural justice and any practice notes issued under clause 17, the procedure of a Disputes Tribunal is to be the procedure that the adjudicator thinks fit.
+(2) Forms for use in the Disputes Tribunals may be approved by the chief executive of the Ministry of Justice after consulting all the adjudicators.

 ### 2 Sittings of Disputes Tribunal
 (1) Sittings of a Disputes Tribunal must be held at the times and places that the adjudicator appoints.